pypy/pypy.org/pages/download.rst

 We provide pre-compiled binaries for many platforms and OSes.
 There are also pre-compiled binaries available on `conda-forge`_.
-We have found conda-forge a convenient and cooperative community for distributing not only the interpreter, but many binary packages like SciPy which may not be available on PyPI.
+We have found conda-forge a convenient and cooperative community for distributing not only the interpreter, but many packages like SciPy that are difficult to build and which do not yet have binary PyPy builds available on PyPI.

 .. note::
   Our `nightly binary builds`_ have the most recent bugfixes and performance